Lightning-AI/litgpt/README.md

 </div>

-# Use, finetune, pretrain, deploy LLMs Lightning fast ⚡⚡
+# Use, finetune, pretrain, and deploy LLMs Lightning fast ⚡⚡
 Every LLM is implemented from scratch with **no abstractions** and **full control**, making them blazing fast, minimal, and performant at enterprise scale.

 ✅ **Enterprise ready -** Apache 2.0 for unlimited enterprise use.